NicoJuicy/LearnML/ml/imbalanced_data.md

 The abundance of examples from the majority class (or classes) can swamp the minority class.

-Most machine learning algorithms for classification predictive models are designed and demonstrated on problems that assume an equal distribution of classes which means that a naive application of a model may focus on learning the characteristics of the abundant observations only while neglecting the examples from the minority class.
+Most machine learning algorithms for classification models are designed and demonstrated on problems that assume an equal distribution of classes which means that a naive application of a model may focus on learning the characteristics of the majority class  while neglecting the examples from the minority class.

 Imbalanced classification remains an open problem generally and practically must be identified and addressed specifically for each training dataset.